List of kings of Macedonia

 Cassander, the ostensible regent of Macedonia, murdered Alexander IV in 310 and installed the Antipatrids as the ruling house.
-His dynasty would be short-lived, however, as his death in 297 triggered a civil war between his sons that further destabilized the kingdom.
+His dynasty was short-lived, however, as his death in 297 triggered a civil war between his sons that further destabilized the kingdom.
 The following decades saw a rapid and violent succession of Diadochi from various dynasties, each vying for the Macedonian throne.
-This chaos would continue until the death of Pyrrhus in 272 and the accession of the Antigonids under Antigonus II Gonatas.
+This chaos continued until the death of Pyrrhus in 272 and the accession of the Antigonids under Antigonus II Gonatas.

-Following decades of continuous conflict, the Antigonids would see to the temporary renewal of the Kingdom's fortunes, but would ultimately be destroyed by Rome following Perseus' defeat at the battle of Pydna in 168 BC.
+Following decades of continuous conflict, the Antigonids saw the temporary renewal of the kingdom's fortunes, but were destroyed by Rome after Perseus' defeat at the battle of Pydna in 168 BC.

 Argead dynasty ( – 310 BC)

 Legendary

 There are two separate historical traditions relating the foundation of Macedonia and the Argead dynasty.
 The earlier, documented by Herodotus and Thucydides in the fifth century BC, records Perdiccas as the first king of Macedonia.
-The later tradition first emerged sometime at the beginning of the fourth century BC and claimed that Caranus, rather than Perdiccas, was the founder.
+The later tradition first emerged around the beginning of the fourth century BC and claimed that Caranus, rather than Perdiccas, was the founder.
 Aside from Satyrus, who adds Coenus and Tyrimmas to the list, Marsyas of Pella, Theopompos, and Justin all agree that Caranus was Perdiccas' father.
 Furthermore, Plutarch claimed in his biography of Alexander the Great that all of his sources agreed that Caranus was the founder.
 This unhistorical assertion, like the Argive connection, is rejected by modern scholarship as court propaganda, possibly intended to diminish the significance of the name 'Perdiccas' in rival family branches following Amyntas III accession.